-4.5 Bitcoin Custodian
+4.5 Bitcoin Custodians

-The Responsible Entity has appointed Gemini Trust Company, LLC as the Bitcoin Custodian for the Fund.

-The Bitcoin Custodian provides bitcoin custodial services to the Responsible Entity.
-The Responsible Entity will ensure that the Bitcoin Custodian complies with the relevant regulatory requirements that apply to custodians, including requirements set out in ASIC Regulatory Guide 133 Managed investment and custodial and depository services: Holding assets.
+The Responsible Entity has appointed Gemini Trust Company, LLC and BitGo Trust Company, Inc. as the Bitcoin Custodians for the Fund.
+The Bitcoin Custodians provide bitcoin custodial services to the Responsible Entity.
+The Responsible Entity ensures the Bitcoin Custodians comply with the relevant regulatory requirements that apply to custodians providing custody services in Australia, including requirements set out in ASIC Regulatory Guide 133 Managed investment and custodial and depository services: Holding assets.

-The Bitcoin Custodian has been providing crypto custody services since 2015 and is a chartered limited purpose trust company with fiduciary powers under the New York Banking Law, which is licensed by the State of New York to custody crypto assets.
-As a fiduciary and qualified custodian under New York Banking Law, the Bitcoin Custodian is regularly audited and subject to the capital reserve requirements, and cybersecurity and compliance standards that apply to traditional financial institutions.
-It is the world's first SOC 1 Type 2 and SOC 2 Type 2 certified crypto exchange and custodian.
+Gemini Trust Company, LLC has been providing crypto asset custody services since 2015 and is a chartered limited purpose trust company with fiduciary powers under the New York Banking Law, which is licensed by the State of New York to custody crypto assets.